dyne/tomb/README.md

 It works well inside the Windows Subsystem for Linux starting from the Windows 11 release since that supports mounting loopback volumes.

+Portable Tomb extends support to Apple/OSX systems and FreeBSD.

 ### Included extra applications

 These auxiliary applications are found in the extras/ subdirectory of